laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 With time passes, you can sell time-limited access to all the LaterPay content
 * on your entire website
 * in a specific category
-* on your entire website except from a specific category.
+* on your entire website except for a specific category.
 The user will have access to all the covered content during the validity period and afterwards, this access will expire automatically.
 Time passes are displayed within a dedicated sidebar widget that automatically sorts available time passes by relevance.
 Be careful when deleting a time pass: Users, who have bought the respective time pass, will lose the access to the covered content.
 Deleted time passes cannot be restored.